dotnet/csharplang/spec/types.md

 Just like a delegate type `D`, `Expression<TDelegate>` is said to have parameter and return types, which are the same as those of `D`.

-The following program represents a lambda expression both as executable code and as an expression tree.
+[*Example*: The following program represents a lambda expression both as executable code and as an expression tree.
 Because a conversion exists to `Func<int,int>`, a conversion also exists to `Expression<Func<int,int>>`:

 ```csharp
 Func<int,int> del = x => x + 1; // Code